m6c7l/rm2-screen/README.md

 > * tested with reMarkable 2, Version 2.12.1.527
 > * no subscription nor account for Connect needed
 > * after installation the feature-rich screen share frontend is accessible in a web browser
+> * there is no interaction between the frontend and the reMarkable device

 ## Features